VictorA07/K8s-Project/README.md

 jenkins-port = 8080
 ```
 # Step 3: Initialize Terraform and Deploying resources
-Run the command to initialize Terraform and deploy our jenkins resources.
+Run the command to initialize Terraform and deploy our Jenkins resources.
 ### To initialize
 ```
 terraform init -var-file=variable.tfvars -lock=false